I have been writing for several years about my passions and things that I have direct experiences with.

-Advocates of homeschooling point to these standardized test results to show that not only does homeschooling work, it is also superior to public schooling.
+Advocates of homeschooling point to these standardized test results to show that not only does homeschooling work, but it is also superior to public schooling.
 Critics disagree and say that demographic and other explanations may account for the higher homeschooling scores.

 Critics point out that these higher scores do not indicate that homeschooling is superior to other forms of schooling.
 Some arguments are:

 - Students who take these tests are self-selecting, so we don't know if homeschoolers overall are doing better than other students.
 But all SAT and ACT takers are self-selecting regardless of how they were schooled.
-However, there is no way to know if homeschoolers are taking these tests at a lower or higher rate than public or private school students.
+However, there is no way to know if homeschoolers take these tests at a lower or higher rate than public or private school students.

 - If broken down by demographics, homeschoolers may not fare so well.
-Homeschoolers tend to come from higher earning and better educated families, which may account for the higher scores.
+Homeschoolers tend to come from higher-earning and better-educated families, which may account for the higher scores.

 - Sampling is sometimes done to compare homeschoolers to public school students.
 Critics point out that successful homeschooling parents may be more likely to allow their children to be tested than less successful homeschoolers.